datryx-Q/practical-syslog/chapters/04-forwarding.md

 - New messages are dropped
 - System performance degrades

-Backpressure is necessary—but dangerous if unmanaged.
+Backpressure is necessary but dangerous if unmanaged.

 ---